 Starting at about this time, Batman was revived on the big screen.
 Tim Burton’s 1989 film Batman featured the biggest debut yet for the Joker, with Jack Nicholson giving a well-received performance that solidified the Joker’s image with wider audience than ever before.
 After declining in popularity for several more films, Christopher Nolan was brought on board for a new trilogy in the 2000’s, promising a more realistic tone.
 The Joker was reintroduced in the second of these films, The Dark Knight.

-“Wanna see a magic trick?”
-Heath Ledger’s Joker asks us early in the film and, as it turns out, we did.
-Even by that point, it was obvious that audiences were being treated to something special.
+“Wanna see a magic trick”?
+By the time Heath Ledger’s Joker asks us, it was obvious that audiences were indeed experiencing something magical.
 Ledger’s performance of the Joker, with his fading, smudged and unsettling makeup, unkempt green-tinged hair and spine chilling laugh left audiences and critic’s alike spellbound.
 Before the film was released, Ledger was reported to have died, the result of a deadly mix of medications he was taking after falling ill while shooting his next film.
 Honoring ledger’s legacy, combined with the sheer might of his performance, led the Dark Knight to unprecedented superhero movie success, becoming one of the highest grossing films of all time.

 Inspired by Heath Ledger’s performance, but also by the Killing Joke’s origin story, director Todd Philipps created the first ever standalone Joker film this year.
 With a performance by Joaquin Pheonix, Joker stirred controversy, with some voicing concerns over it’s portrayal of violence and mental illness.
 Whatever the controversy, fans and critics alike praised Joaquin’s performance, and failed comedian turned killer Arthur Fleck has pushed Joker to even greater heights, passing $1 billion at the box office faster than The Dark Knight with plenty more to go.